ShahStavan/Learn_Node/readme.md

 6. Node.js also provides a module system that allows developers to organize their code into reusable modules, which can be loaded and executed on demand.

 Overall, Node.js provides a flexible and efficient runtime environment that allows developers to build scalable, efficient, and real-time applications using JavaScript.

+### What are Asynchoronous-Callbacks and Promises in Node JS?
+Asynchronous callbacks are functions that are executed after an asynchronous operation is completed.
+For example, when reading a file using the fs module in Node.js, you can provide a callback function to be executed when the file has been read.
+This callback function will be called asynchronously, meaning that the program will continue to execute while the file is being read.
+Asynchronous callbacks are often used in Node.js to handle I/O operations, network requests, and other types of asynchronous operations.

+Promises are another way of handling asynchronous operations in Node.js.
+A promise is an object that represents a value that may not be available yet.
+Promises can be used to handle asynchronous operations by returning a promise object instead of a callback function.
+The promise object represents the eventual completion of the operation, and can be used to chain multiple asynchronous operations together.

+Promises have become increasingly popular in recent years due to their simplicity and ease of use.
+Promises are easy to reason about, and provide a more structured way of handling asynchronous operations than traditional callback functions.

+Overall, asynchronous callbacks and promises are two important features of Node.js that allow developers to write efficient and non-blocking code for handling I/O operations and other types of asynchronous tasks.